d1823/blog/articles/changing-brightness-and-contrast-using-application-launcher.md

-[//]: # (TITLE: Using ddcutil with Pop!_OS Applications Launcher)
+[//]: # (TITLE: Changing the brightness and contrast using the application launcher)
-[//]: # (DESCRIPTION: Using Pop!_OS Applications Launcher to control the brightness of my screen)
+[//]: # (DESCRIPTION: Using application launcher to control the brightness and contrast of my screen)
 [//]: # (DATE: 2021-10-03)
+[//]: # (UPDATE DATE: 2023-01-11)

 In the article [Controlling my screen using MCCS](#controlling-my-screen-using-mccs) I've shown how to use ddcutil to change both contrast and brightness of your monitor without touching its physical controls.
 Here, I want to show you how I got it hooked with Pop!_OS (or any DE, really) application launcher for ease of use.

 Most Desktop Environments allow the user to quickly launch an application by showing a launcher.
 Whether it's something similiar to macOS's Spotlight, or Windows's Menu Start, it will allow you to launch a new application with just a few keystrokes.

-On Linux, as many of you probably already know, the entries showed by that launcher are stored in one of the directories listed in `$XDG_DATA_DIRS` as defined by the [XDG Desktop Entry specification](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html).
+On Linux, as many of you probably already know, the entries shown by that launcher are stored in one of the directories listed in `$XDG_DATA_DIRS` as defined by the [XDG Desktop Entry specification](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html).
 Each of these directories contain files with `.desktop` extension.
-If you'd open one of these files, you'd find the content is something like this:
+If you'd open one of them, you'd find the content is something like this:

 ```ini
 [Desktop Entry]